AfroDizzzy/Parking-Garage-FE-BE/README.md

 # Overview

-A simple application that allows employees to book the single car park space for a specific date.
+This is a simple full-stack application that allows employees to reserve the single parking space available on a given date.

-The project is seperated into two distinct packages, a backend and frontend.
-You have to run each one individually.
+The project is split into two independent packages:

---- Back-End Endpoints ---

-GET /api/employees
-Returns list of all employees

-GET /api/bookings
-Returns all bookings with employee names

-GET /api/bookings/upcoming
-Returns upcoming bookings (next 30 days)

-GET /api/bookings/check/:date
-Check if a specific date is available
-Parameters: date (YYYY-MM-DD format)
-Response: { available: boolean, bookedBy?: string }

-POST /api/bookings
-Create a new booking
-Body: { employeeId: number, date: string, notes?: string }
-Response: Created booking object

-DELETE /api/bookings/:id
-Cancel a booking
-Parameters: id (booking ID)
+Backend (Express API)

+Frontend (React + Vite + Tailwind)

+Both need to be run separately.

 # Requirements